openstack-archive/fuel-docs/pages/operations/health-checks/0650-heat-test-details.rst

   1. Start stack creation with rollback enabled.
   2. Verify the stack appears with status 'CREATE_IN_PROGRESS'.
-  3. Wait for the stack to be deleted in result of rollback after expiration of timeout defined in WaitHandle resource of the stack.
+  3. Wait for the stack to be deleted as a result of the rollback after the expiration of the timeout defined in the WaitHandle resource of the stack.
-  4. Verify the instance of the stack has been deleted.
+  4. Verify if the instance of the stack has been deleted.

+.. topic:: Check advanced stack actions: suspend, resume

+  The test verifies that the Heat service can suspend and resume the stack.

+  Target component: Heat

+  Scenario:

+  1. Create a stack.
+  2. Wait until the stack status changes to 'CREATE_COMPLETE'.
+  3. Call stack suspend action.
+  4. Wait until the stack status changes to 'SUSPEND_COMPLETE'.
+  5. Call stack resume action.
+  6. Wail until the stack status changes to 'RESUME_COMPLETE'.
+  7. Call stack check action.
+  8. Wail until the stack status changes to 'CHECK_COMPLETE'.
+  9. Delete the stack and wait for the stack to be deleted.